svenfuchs/hashr/README.md

     config.foo.baz = 'baz'
     config.foo.baz # => 'baz'

-Be aware that by default missing keys won't raise a method missing error but instead behave like Hash access:
+Be aware that by default missing keys won't raise an exception but instead behave like Hash access:

     config = Hashr.new
     config.foo? # => false